Table Of Content

 About Skins

-Like all Blue Cat Audio plugins, Blue Cat's StereoScope Multi uses a skinnable user interface.
+Like all Blue Cat Audio plug-ins, Blue Cat's StereoScope Multi uses a skinnable user interface.
 It means that the appearance and behavior of the user interface can be entirely customized.

-Especially with third party skins, the experience may be very different from the one offered by the default skins that we provide and which are described later in this manual.
-Our plugins and our skinning engine however have several standard features that will be available whatever your favorite skin.
-This is what this chapter will describe.
+Especially with third party skins, the experience may be quite different from the one offered by the default skins that we provide.
+However, our plug-ins and our skinning engine have several standard features that will be available whatever your favorite skin.

 More information about custom skins can be found in the skins section.

-Main Toolbar and Menu
+The Main Toolbar

-In some skins, an optional toolbar gives you access to the some of the functionalities of the main menu.
+In most skins, an optional toolbar at the top of the user interface gives you access to the main options and settings of the plug-in:

 Commands

 - Undo/Redo: undo or redo the latest modifications.
-This includes all changes made to the current preset settings.
+This includes all changes made to the current preset settings such as MIDI or automation preferences.

 - Presets Settings: open the presets settings window.
-It enables you to change the skin and MIDI settings for the current preset.
+It lets you change the skin, MIDI and automation settings for the current preset.

 - Global Settings: open the global settings window.
-It enables you to change the skin and MIDI settings that are used by default in all instances of the plugin.
+It lets you change the skin, MIDI and automation settings that are used by default in all instances of the plug-in (if not overridden by the current preset).

 - User Manual: open this user manual.